 Our cloud-based administration platform means any template changes are rolled out instantly, enterprise-wide.
 Brand and compliance managers can add, change or delete document and presentation templates in one central location.
 Assets are also maintained in the same place, so images, logos and text elements are easily controlled, updated and located.

-Less templates needed
+Fewer templates needed

-Templafy works with dynamic, smart templates which means there is no need for employee-specific document templates anymore.
-For example, instead of having hundreds of letter templates saved across employee computers, each employee will have access to the same document template and their specific information will automatically be inserted.
+Templafy works with dynamic, smart templates, which means there is no need for employee-specific document templates anymore.
+For example, instead of having hundreds of letter templates saved across employee computers, each employee will have access to the same document template, and their specific information will automatically be inserted.
 This makes document creation easier, faster and more consistent.

 Cloud-based platform works from anywhere, on any device

 Templafy is hosted on Microsoft Azure’s cloud service.
 This means updates to business templates can be rolled out instantly, and also accessed from anywhere.
-Regardless of location or device, employees are always able access the document templates and assets that are needed for their work.
+Regardless of location or device, employees are always able to access the document templates and assets that are needed for their work.